alexpolonsky/doswah.com/moviemarch2015.md

 # 12. Laggies

-An awesome experience to watch a coming-of-age romcom under the stars at a HIFF showing at the Ward Village Courtyard Cinema.
-Even more awesome, the film's director [Lynn Shelton](http://twitter.com/lynnsheltonfilm) attended to answer questions about the film's title and her story on how she became a filmmaker.
+I had an amazing experience watching this coming-of-age romcom under the stars at the Ward Village Courtyard Cinema in partnership with HIFF.
+What was even more amazing was that the film's director [Lynn Shelton](http://twitter.com/lynnsheltonfilm) attended the showing to answer questions about the film's title and her story on how she became a filmmaker.

 <figure>
 <img src="/images/moviemarch2015/laggies.jpg">